stjudecloud/rfcs/text/0002-quality-check-workflow.md

 #### Metrics for RNAseq

-The quality metrics of special concern for RNA-seq include mapping percentage, percentage properly paired reads, and exonic region coverage.
+The quality metrics of special concern for RNA-Seq include mapping percentage, percentage properly paired reads, and exonic region coverage.
 Mapping quality is also critical.

 ## Specification